Brinch-1/Brinch-BMBF-AssetMods/README.md

 1. Your 3D model should not be too high poly.

-2. Separate your model in 3 different obj.'s: One for the "Blade", one for the "Handle" and one for the "GlowingEdges".
+2. Separate your model in 3 different .obj's: One for the "Blade", one for the "Handle" and one for the "GlowingEdges".

 ![SaberGuide](https://user-images.githubusercontent.com/59196987/72167374-51161200-33cb-11ea-9ffc-39241004077e.png)